-How often?
+How Often?

-A 'bump test' takes seconds and is often completed alongside a scheduled fire alarm test.
-We recommend this is done at least weekly to reduce the risk of a detector not performing, however the frequency should be determined from a risk assessment by the end user.
+Regular bump tests are important to make sure the detector is able to detect a release of gas as early as possible.
+A bump test usually takes seconds (gas type dependant) and is often completed alongside a scheduled fire alarm test, however the frequency should be determined following a risk assessment by the end user.